TheLaughingDuck/TheLaughingDuck/README.md

 ## I have previously worked on
 🛠️ [My Master's Thesis](https://github.com/TheLaughingDuck/Master_Thesis), deep learning-based 3D MRI classification of brain tumour diagnosis, specifically with ViT and CNN.

+🛠️ [PG Library](https://github.com/TheLaughingDuck/PG_Library), a collection of infrastructure PostgreSQL scripts for a fictional library.

 🛠️ Various Machine Learning, and Statistical projects as part of my education.

 🛠️ [My Bachelor's Thesis](https://github.com/TheLaughingDuck/KANDIDAT_Simulation) on various initialization techniques for the k-means algorithm.